rinaldi6109/getJSON/README.md

 =getJSON(url)

-It returns the content of the json file in a two-ways table starting from the current cell.
+It returns the content of the json file in a tabular format starting from the current cell.
 It allows recursive objects.

 Fork from https://ctrlq.org/code/20114-json-to-google-sheets.